-China has due a law that would put some-more shortcoming during a feet of Internet companies when it comes to monitoring online content, according to The Wall Street Journal.
+China has proposed a law that would put more responsibility at the feet of Internet companies when it comes to monitoring online content, according to The Wall Street Journal.

 Apple Could Get Tastier in China